Kim Smith (runner): Life

 At the 2012 New York City Half Marathon she was leading alongside Firehiwot Dado before finally finishing second behind the Ethiopian.
 She ran a course record at the Boston 10K, beating reigning champion Kilel with a run of 31:36 minutes.
 She placed fifteenth in the 2012 Olympic marathon in London and won the Boston Half Marathon to claim the BAA Distance Medley jackpot of $100,000.
 In September 2012 she married fellow runner Patrick Tarpy.
 They have two children.

 Smith was runner-up to Olympic marathon champion Tiki Gelana at the 2013 Kagawa Marugame Half Marathon.

 In 2016, her last year of professional running, she finished third at the Stanford Invitational 5K in 15:32.

 Smith was contracted by New Balance and still holds many New Zealand national records.
-She also holds the Oceanian records for the 3000, 5000 and 10,000 metres.
-Currently, she resides in Providence, Rhode Island.
+She also holds the Oceanian records for the 5000 metres (indoors) and 10,000 metres.
+She currently resides in Providence, Rhode Island.